City Council Process

 If you wish to speak to Council, you need to explain so in your letter and contact our office at (306) 728-6840 to confirm your request.

-Please note that your e-mail or letter in its entirety may be included in the Council agenda, and that the Council agenda is a public document which is posted on the City's website.
+Please note that your e-mail or letter in its entirety may be included in the Council agenda, and that the Council agenda is a public document.
 Copies are also distributed to the media and any members of the public who requests a copy.

 Please note that complete copies of bylaws, resolutions, reports and other background material are available from the City Clerk.